 We expect that our operating cash requirements in the near term will continue to exceed cash provided by operations with the additional headcount and product development activities assumed in the HMC Acquisition.
 Additionally, our term loan with Pacific Western Bank will mature in August 2023 requiring cash outflows of \$2.0 million for the repayment of principal.
 Principal payments on our promissory note with Parker Hannifin begin in December 2023.
-Notwithstanding our ability to refinance our maturing loan obligation, coordinate with our suppliers to delay the receipt of materials on order, or delay product development activities, with cash on hand of \$16.3 million at March 31, 2023 we have sufficient resources to finance our operations until the first quarter of 2024.
-However, as described in Note.
-1 of the notes to our condensed consolidated financial statements management believes our plans are sufficient to alleviate the substantial doubt raised at March 31, 2023 about our ability to meet cash requirements twelve months from the issuance of the financial statements which is in the second quarter of 2024.
+Notwithstanding our ability to refinance our maturing loan obligation, coordinate with our suppliers to delay the receipt of materials on order, or delay product development activities, with cash on hand of \$13.3 million at June 30, 2023 we have sufficient resources to finance our operations into the second quarter of 2024.
+As described in Note 1.
+Organization of the notes to our condensed consolidated financial statements management believes that substantial doubt exists at June 30, 2023 about our ability to meet cash requirements twelve months from the issuance of the financial statements, which is in the third quarter of 2024, and is not alleviated by our plans.